Sub-Nyquist Sampling of Short Pulses: Sampling using Gabor frames

-Table~\ref{tab:comparison} compares the number of samples necessary for a good approximation of time limited signals in the case of these three methods.
+Table~\ref{tab:comparison} compares the number of samples necessary for a good approximation of time limited signals and of multipulse signals using these three methods.
 As can be seen from the table, the Gabor frame has two main advantages.
-The first is that it does not require strong decay of $\widehat{f}(\om)$.
+The first is that it does not require strong decay of $\widehat{f}(\om)$ for the reconstruction error to be bounded.
 Second, this approach can be used to efficiently sample multipulse signals with unknown pulse locations, as we will show in the next section.
 In this case we need approximately $4\Om' WN \mu^{-1}$ samples which is minimal with respect to the chosen approximation accuracy and frame redundancy.
-However, this amount increases slightly to the order of \textit{O}$(4N\mu^{-1} \log(K\mu/(4N)))$ due to the utilization of compressed sensing algorithms in the recovery process.
+However, this amount increases slightly to the order of \textit{O}$(4N\mu^{-1} \log(\be'/(4NW))\Om'W)$ due to the utilization of CS algorithms in the recovery process.